powsybl/powsybl-tutorials/metrix/src/main/README.md

 - Remove the use of parades, and run the calculation

-- Observe the actions taken by Metrix on the groups in preventive and curative, as well as the cost of redispatching.
+- Observe the actions taken by Metrix on the units in preventive and curative, as well as the cost of redispatching.

 #### Results and Analysis: